 - One way of dealing with dodgy decision boundaries is by making image classifiers that more readily suggest they do not know what something is, as opposed to always trying to fit data into one category or another.

 Corporations like Facebook.
-Google, IBM Watson, MobileEye, Apple and Elon Musk funded OpenAI is currently soliciting and funding research on defense against machine fooling for better algorithm and security.
+Google, IBM Watson, MobileEye, Apple and Elon Musk funded OpenAI is currently soliciting and funding research on defence against machine fooling for better algorithm and security.
 Researchers at Penn State University, University of Maryland, MIT, Harvard have penned down thousands of papers regarding adversarial training and its limitations.
 The work is admittedly not easy, but benefits are worth the efforts.

 Image credit: www.istockphoto.com